xzeldon/whisper-api-server/README.md

 - [x] Implement automatic `Whisper.dll` downloading from [Guthub releases](https://github.com/Const-me/Whisper/releases)
 - [x] Provide prebuilt binaries for Windows
 - [ ] Include instructions for running on Linux with Wine (likely possible).
-- [ ] Use flags to override the model path
+- [x] Use flags to override the model path
-- [ ] Use flags to override the model type (when downloading the model)
-- [ ] Use flags to override the port
+- [x] Use flags to override the port

 # Credits